 Lab exercise grading is fully automated.
 Quizzes may be hand-graded.

-Lab task and project grading is partially automated.
+Project grading is partially automated.
 Even when

 manually graded, code which does not compile will receive a zero